About Bishop Auckland Heritage Action Zone

 The Heritage Action Zone has an agreed Delivery Plan that is reviewed each year.
 The plan was agreed in May 2018 and was produced following a series of discussions with local organisations, groups and individuals.
 The programme is set around a number of themes, and projects are aligned to the aims of the HAZ.
 Projects range from a large scale grant programme down to small community-led events.
 Projects include administration and project management, as well as practical building projects, surveys and research, skills training, and promotion, and engagement activity.

-Download a summary of the plan and report on progress in year April 2018 to March 2019:.
+Download a summary of the plan and report on progress to March 2021:.

 In partnership with